vwxyzjn/cleanrl/docs/rl-algorithms/ppo.md

 * For playing Atari games.
 It uses convolutional layers and common atari-based pre-processing techniques.
 * Works with the Atari's pixel `Box` observation space of shape `(210, 160, 3)`
 * Works with the `Discrete` action space

+???+ warning

+    Note that `ppo_atari_multigpu.py` does not work in Windows :fontawesome-brands-windows: and MacOs :fontawesome-brands-apple:.
+It will error out with `NOTE: Redirects are currently not supported in Windows or MacOs.` See [pytorch/pytorch#20380](https://github.com/pytorch/pytorch/issues/20380)

 ### Usage